-But when you’re pissed off about the undone dishes, the coming home late from work, the colleague who keeps calling your spouse’s cell phone, and the middle-of-the-night wake-ups to soothe a worried preschooler, it’s a lot harder to get into the groove.
+But when you’re pissed off about the undone dishes, the coming home late from work, the colleague who keeps calling your spouse’s cell phone, and the middle-of-the-night wake-ups to soothe a breastfeeding baby or a worried preschooler, it’s a lot harder to get into the groove.

 So what’s a couple to do?

 There’s nothing like a fru fru girly drink (lemon drop, anyone?) or a glass of Pinot Gris to help you lose your inhibitions.

 In order to learn what you like from someone else, you need to learn what you like.
 Masturbating and experimenting with touching yourself is a great way to figure that out.
 Masturbate often.
 Not only will you be pleasuring yourself, you will be figuring out how to teach your partner to pleasure you.
 Masturbating with your partner can be fun too.

 I’m not opposed to sweaty, grimy, rolling-in-the-dirt or just-after-exercise sex but a partner who is scrubbed and shaved, just out of the shower, is definitely a turn-on.
 Leopold Bloom ate with relish kidneys that had the tang of urine but unless you’re into golden showers you probably prefer the penis you are pleasuring sans piddle.

 Sounds like hackneyed advice but when you’ve been having sex with the same person for many years it’s easy to forget the small touches.
 Some sexy music like Sadé, a candle, and mood lighting (the iPod has an app for this) will help you relax, especially since you’ve just finished that girly drink and are making an erotic show of sucking on the straw.

-Maybe you’re NOT in the mood for an orgasm but you do want some skin-to-skin.
+Maybe you’re NOT in the mood for an orgasm but you want some skin-to-skin.
 That’s okay.
-Your partner who’s jonesing to get his rocks off can give you a long back rub and take care of his business at another time.
+Your partner who’s jonesing to get his rocks off can give you a long back rub.
+And take care of his business solo at another time.
 Sex doesn’t always mean intercourse.
 And it doesn’t always mean orgasm.
 Though both of those are fun too.